 The pace at which the task is performed.
 This number is calculated by dividing the number of tracked hours by estimated effort.
 To learn more on enabling pace settings within Timetracker, click here.

 In the lower left quadrant of the window, you'll see the work item, total time tracked for the parent and all child items.
-Clicking on the icon opens the work item details on the Times Explorer page.
+Clicking on the Open details in Times Explorer icon opens that specific work item's details on the Times Explorer page.

 The total time tracked for the specific work item.

-The pace of the person working on the item is shown only for the PBI type work item.
-To learn more on enabling pace settings within Timetracker, click here.
+The pace of the person working on the item is shown only for the PBI work item type.
+To learn more about enabling pace settings within 7pace Timetracker, click here.

-In the lower right quadrant of the work item window, the users who tracked time for the work item display.
+In the lower right quadrant of the work item window, all users who tracked time on the work item display.
 The activity type of each user also displays if an admin has enabled the activity type feature in Settings.
-Hovering over each configured color in the bar shows a tool tip with the time tracked to that specific activity type.
+Hovering over each color in the bar shows a tooltip with the time tracked to that specific activity type.

-The time logged toward each configured activity type .
+The time logged on each configured activity type .

-You assign budgets to work items from the 7pace Timetracker Tab in the work item form.
-You can also view budget inheritance information directly from the 7pace Timetracker tab.
+You can assign budgets to work items from the 7pace Timetracker tab of the work item form.
+You can also view budget inheritance information.
 For more information, click here.